Most of the time, traditional car insurance won't cover you to drive someone else's car.

 If you don't have Driving Other Cars cover, you might be able to add it, as long as you have comprehensive insurance.
 But you'll probably have to pay a bit more.

-Make sure you double-check exactly what you’re covered for when you buy it.
+Make sure you double-check exactly what you're covered for when you buy it - it differs by insurer (and some don't offer it at all).

 Even with fully comprehensive insurance, young drivers usually can't add Driving Other Cars cover.
 Under-25s are considered too "high-risk".